 This recipe comes from Amy Chaplin’s cookbook At Home in the Whole Food Kitchen: Celebrating the Art of Eating Well.
-If you were familiar with her (and her blog), you would know that she worked as vegetarian chef in Australia, Europe and the U.S. for over 20 years.
+If you were familiar with her (and her blog), you would know that she worked as a vegetarian chef in Australia, Europe, and the U.S. for over 20 years.
 Her book is full of beautiful desserts and other vegan/vegetarian recipes that I found to be foolproof.
 I have been cooking and baking from it for over a year now and cannot recommend it enough.
 Especially if you are like me, in the process of learning how to cook/bake healthier recipes without sacrificing the taste…

 What I love about this recipe is the fact that it uses no refined sugar.
 The sweetness mostly comes from the fruit.
 The walnut crust is simply delicious.
 And the best part is that it all comes together in less than an hour.

 When you read the recipe below, you will see that there are two unusual ingredients that you may not have in your pantry: agar flakes and arrowroot.
 I certainly didn’t.
 However, if you are into vegan baking it is a good idea to invest in these ingredients.
 I purchased them from Whole Foods, but they are available on Amazon as well.